Gnana Kirukkan: Plot

-Veera Perumal (Jega) was born to Ganesh (Daniel Balaji) and Thangammal (Senthi Kumari).
+Veera Perumal was born to Ganesh and Thangammal.
 At the time of the birth of the newborn baby, Ganesh turns retard and tries to kill the newborn but fails.
 Veera grows into a teenager and decides to leave the village and head to Trichy in search of a job and a better life.
 He finds a job as washing dishes in a hotel.
 Due to his hard work and loyalty, the owner promotes him as a roomboy in a lodge.
 Veera starts to save every penny so that he may return to his hometown to his family with many gifts.
 Due to unfortunate circumstances, he gets fired from his job and decides to travel to Chennai to find work.
-He meets Sumathi (Archana Kavi), an innocent but mistreated girl.
+He meets Sumathi, an innocent but mistreated girl.
 Veera decides to help Sumathi and gains a liking for her.
 The movie revolves around how he helps her and tries to become her better half and a better person despite having been born of bad circumstances.